Protest on Strip begins after unarmed black man’s death in Minnesota — LIVESTREAM

 Sheriff Joe Lombardo, Clark County’s top police officer, wrote on Twitter: “The death of Mr. Floyd is deeply disturbing.
 The officers’ actions and inaction are inconsistent with the training and protocols of our profession and the LVMPD.
 I can assure you the LVMPD will strive each day to continue to build your trust.”

 Contact Katelyn Newberg at knewberg@reviewjournal.com or 702-383-0240.
 Follow @k_newberg on Twitter.
-Review-Journal staff writers Glenn Puit and Alexis Egeland contributed to this report.
+Review-Journal staff writers Julie Wootton-Greener, Glenn Puit and Alexis Egeland contributed to this report.